[Photo of Stockholm Public Library by BUILD llc ]

 252,418 articles were published in Open Access journals between 2000-2012.

 Sources: SPARC Open Education Fact Sheet and SPARC Open Access Fact Sheet

 Check out these guides from other university libraries with information on Open Educational Resources:

 eBooks can be a great way to way to add content to your class.
 We have several different eBook vendors, each with their own licensing restrictions and service models.
 Some eBooks, because they are only for a single user or because of their pricing model, are not good candidates for class use.
 Below is a quick guide to some of our biggest eBook providers.
-You can contact Curtis Ferree with ebook questions at email@example.com.
+You can contact email@example.com with ebook questions.